MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

 ## [Elori Saxl](https://morsels.website/) - Moss II
 Sarah: **"**This track arrives from the 2021 album Sound Wonders: A Series of Epics, a compilation which includes several other wonderful artists including harpist Nailah Hunter and SK Kakraba.**"**

-<p id="outroduction">That wraps up this morning's selection!
-As always, thank you for joining us.
-Our love to INO hidefumi for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>
+<p id="outroduction">That wraps up today's morning selection!
+Thank you for joining us.
+Our love to r mccarthy for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!
+Merry merry merry :)</p>